ecotoperRH/puppet-demo/README.md

 It also provides use cases where we apply Puppet to automate setup tasks for different services.

 Each use case will corresponding to blog posts that I wrote at https://turndevopseasier.com.
-Those blog posts belong to the Puppet series that I created.
-You can visit
+Those blog posts belong to the [Puppet series](https://turndevopseasier.com/puppet-series/) that I created.
+You can visit my website to check documentation.

 # Structure
 Here is the basic structure after setting up roles and profiles if you follow [Mastering Puppet: Implementing Roles and Profiles Effectively In Reality](https://turndevopseasier.com/2025/04/23/mastering-puppet-implementing-roles-and-profiles-effectively/)